polyaxon/polyaxon/docs/references/polyflow/templates.md

 > Polyflow is in beta, please reach out to us if you want to have early access

-Templates are Polyaxonfiles where every parameter passed should be checked against an input/output.
+Templates are typed Polyaxonfiles where every parameter passed should be checked against an input/output.

-Templates require access to the current project to use the current version of the code.
+Templates require access to the current project to use a version of the code.

 > The difference between a Template and an Action or an Event, is that Action and Event are self contained components, i.e. they are built and packaged independently of the project they are used in.